|

 The aircraft can carry a load of 24-28 troops with support weapons.
 The maximum payload is 4,000 kg and Merlin has a maximum range of 1,000 km, which can be extended by external tanks or by air-to-air refuelling.
 The Merlin Mk 3 has sophisticated defensive aids, and the aircraft is designed to operate in extreme conditions with corrosion-proofing for maritime operations.
 All weather, day/night precision delivery is possible because of GPS navigation, a forward-looking infra-red sensor and night vision goggle compatibility.
 In the longer term, the aircraft could be fitted with a nose turret fitted mounting a .50 calibre machine gun.

-During March 2007 the UK MoD announced the acquisition of 6 x additional Merlin Mk 3a from Denmark.
-These aircraft will be able to support operations in Afghanistan from 2009.
+During March 2007 the UK MoD announced the acquisition of 6 x additional Merlin Mk 3A from Denmark.

 EH101 MERLIN Mk 3 Specifications